mentalclear/100-days-of-sql/r1-log.md

 Learned about Analytical Functions.
 Pretty interesting, but definitely not my cup of tea. #MySQL, #PostgreSQL, #SQL

 ### R1D35
+Day 35 of #100DaysOfSQL
+Working on Chapter 17 from the book "Learning SQL, 3rd Edition".
+Learning about PArtitioning for Large Databases.
+That looks super interesting.
+#MySQL, #PostgreSQL, #SQL

 ### R1D36

+### R1D37